q-viper/q-viper.github.io/_posts/2020-10-01-ocr-for-devanagari-handwritten-character-recognition-building-a-classifier.md

 ![png]({{site.url}}/assets/dcr/output_23_0.png)

 Seems model is doing alright.
 I don't have any intentions to do other evaluations right now.
-So i am heading over to next step.
+So I am heading over to next step.

 ## What next?
-Well this was just a begining part about training a simple classifier but on next blog i will be writing about cropping a text from image.
+Well this was just a begining part about training a simple classifier but on next blog I will be writing about cropping a text from image.
 In the meantime you can check my other blogs.

 ### Why not read more?
 * [Gesture Based Visually Writing System Using OpenCV and Python]({{site.url}}/2020/08/01/gesture-based-visually-writing-system-using-opencv-and-python/)